CARA-ch/emed-service-guide/docs/cdachemed/dosage.md

 <hl7:repeatNumber nullFlavor="NI" /><!-- The refills are unlimited -->
 ```

-The refill quantity is defined as:
+The refill quantity is the same as the one provided in the item entry.

 ## Route of administration

+!!! warning "CARA: additional requirement"

+    The eMedication service restricts the unit to the ["RouteOfAdministration (Ambu)" value set](https://art-decor.org/art-decor/decor-valuesets--cdachemed-?id=2.16.756.5.30.1.1.11.3).

 ## Approach site code